newjersey/feedback-api/README.md

 - `POST /rating` - saves Yes/No rating to database
 - `POST /comment`- saves text comment to database (and cleans PII)
 - `POST /email` - saves email to database
-- `POST /summary` - generates summary from list of comments using OpenAI's GPT model

 ## Setup